 Make Kansas City Steak Soup

-Edited by Batkingnz, Anonymous, Robbi, Lynn and 1 other
+Edited by Batkingnz, Robbi, Lynn, Eng and 2 others

 If you have a craving for a delicious home cooked meal, but don't want to spend hours in the kitchen prepping and cooking, Kansas City Steak Soup could be the recipe that you're looking for.